 This waterfall originates from the Tovi’i plateau.
-The stream at the falls is approximately 3 m wide, although in rainy periods it might become much larger but sometimes it disappears altogether.
+The stream at the falls is approximately 3 m wide.
+In rainy periods it might become much larger but sometimes it disappears altogether.

-As the stream reaches the rim of this basalt plateau, water falls down along the nearly vertical cliffs, forming a classical horsetail waterfall.
-During its fall the water is vaporised and wetting the deep canyon.
+As the stream reaches the rim of this basalt plateau, water slides down along the nearly vertical cliffs, forming a classical horsetail waterfall.
+During its fall the water is vaporized and wetting the deep canyon.
 The stream has several smaller cascades at its foot.

-The waterfall is accessed by a walk from Hakaui through phantastic landscape adorned with incredibly tall, nearly vertical cliff pinnacles (many are more than 550 m tall!) and lush rainforest.
-There are many smaller waterfalls seen along the way, if the weather is not dry.
+The waterfall is accessed by a walk from Hakaui through a fantastic landscape adorned with incredibly tall, nearly vertical cliff pinnacles (many are more than 550 m tall!) and lush rainforest.
+There are many smaller waterfalls seen along the way if the weather is not dry.
 The walk starts in the majestic Hakaui Valley and then continues in a giant side ravine – Vaipo Canyon.

 Mysterious stone sculptures and countless stone platforms in the shaded forest add to the effect – this island was densely inhabited before the coming of Europeans and their illnesses.